welch16/EBNA_Analysis/notes/05_EBV_association.md

 |EBNA3B |EBNA3C |   71.2123|  0.0000|     15.4636|
 |EBNA3B |RBPJ   |   40.3631|  0.0000|      8.7647|
 |EBNA3C |RBPJ   |   35.7305|  0.0000|      7.7588|

+Again in thise case, we are seeing that almost all pairs of peak sets are strongly associated conditional on Dnase binding except for EBNA2 and EBNA3B again.

 |Set1   |Set2   | statistic| p.value| minus_log10|